 Since the 1999 study, medical schools, governments, healthcare, and patient-advocacy groups have asked what causes medical error, and focused in on the issue of patient safety.
 Two decades of study lead to this big-picture conclusion: Medical errors flow mostly from badly designed systems — not from bad physicians and nurses.

 What causes medical error?
-Hospitals, physician practice groups, and other healthcare organizations containing a wide variety of system failings.
+Hospitals, physician practice groups, and other healthcare organizations contain a wide variety of system failings.
 Many system failings fall into some broad categories:

 - Failure to document important information, so that providers later don’t have the information.